pmean/papers-and-presentations/kc-lead-impact/src/dbhi-presentation.md

 <div class="notes">

 Our agenda is to develop a primary prevention technique based on exterior housing observations as well as neighborhood level social determinants of health.
 The goal will be to develop a data-driven, housing-based index that Lead Hazard Control programs can use to select the homes most in need of lead-based hazard remediation.

+The exterior based housing survey was developed by the Center for Economic Information and used in many Kansas City Missouri and Kansas City Kansas neighborhoods over the past two decades.
+It can be conducted by graduate students after a carefully established training program.
+The individual items in the survey, such as roofing condition are easily observed at the street level and can be done quickly and accurately.
+Our team has built extensive quality control procedures into the survey.
+It can be done quickly and cheaply.
+Our team has collected data on over 260 thousand houses over a 14 year period.

 </div>